 One Seamless Space

 As the interior buildout planned to occupy three separate suites totaling 16,000 square feet—including major components such as a boardroom and pre-function space, a visitor experience center, an engineering workspace and a collaborative working area for project partners—Gresham Smith designers were challenged with creating a unified space.
 With some “out-of-the-box” thinking, our team achieved a sense of cohesion by incorporating design features such as glass-to-glass walls where the suites intersect, creating a purposeful connection as well as visual transparency.

 Serving as another visual connector, a custom perforation inspired by the pattern of data as seen on vintage computer punch cards was created for a metal ceiling system, which delineates circulation and connects people with the center’s mission.
 Our team’s open-office solution features adaptable work settings that include areas for focus and “between spaces” that serve as collaborative touchpoints.
 Break areas and amenity spaces provide places for impromptu gatherings.

 A natural, transparent and warm aesthetic was created by using local materials, such as site-sourced wood that was thoughtfully crafted into the center’s screens, wall cladding and tables by a local artisan.
 Reclaimed wood was also used to create a distinctive design accent at the reception desk.
 The resulting space is memorable and highly functional, showcasing the art of science and the human care behind it.

-Showcasing the center’s innovative approach to the future of healthcare technology, GS&P’s contemporary design creates a space that is both memorable and highly functional, while providing flexibility and adaptability for the future as the organization continues to grow and evolve.
+Showcasing the center’s innovative approach to the future of healthcare technology, Gresham Smith’s contemporary design creates a space that is both memorable and highly functional, while providing flexibility and adaptability for the future as the organization continues to grow and evolve.